 The former head of the ATF, Kenneth Melson, bears a significant measure of responsibility for failing to ensure that the agency's headquarters personnel adequately supervised the Phoenix field division, the report says.

 Melson was concerned that Fast and Furious did not end sooner, says the report.

 "He even offered to travel to Phoenix and write the indictments himself.
 Still, he never ordered it be shut down," said the report.
 It also said:

 — Bill Newell, the special agent in charge in Phoenix for several years, was a major promoter of the strategy in Fast and Furious.
 The report said Newell failed to understand the basic legal standards needed for interdicting firearms and questioning potential suspects, a shortcoming that prevented interrogation, disruption and possible arrest of straw purchasers.

-— Deputy Assistant Director William McMahon knew that no operational safeguards were in place to prevent the firearms from traveling to Mexico, yet made no effort to stop the flow of guns, believing that it was not his job to interfere in Newell's investigations.
+— Deputy Assistant Director William McMahon knew that no operational safeguards were in place to prevent the firearms from traveling to Mexico, yet made no effort to stop the flow of guns, believing it was not his job to interfere in Newell's investigations.

 — Assistant Director Mark Chait and his superior, Hoover, had several opportunities to put an end to the operation but failed to do so.
-Hoover knew that Newell had employed risky tactics in the past yet failed to monitor him closely.
+Hoover knew Newell had employed risky tactics in the past yet failed to monitor him closely.